 Multiple Estimation Methods.
 The study estimated air sealing and insulation savings using three different methodologies: the billing analysis model used to report the ex post savings in Table 16 (PPR with matched control), a billing data comparison (an unmodeled weather-normalized comparison of annualized consumption in the pre- and post-period for treatment and control groups), and building Simulation (using pre- and post-participation tracking data and billing data calibrated).
 All three approaches produced results lower than the program’s ex ante savings.

 Alternative Control Groups.
 The study observed a decrease in consumption from “pre” to “post” (as defined by their match) in our control group, which was made up of customers that participated in HES and HES-IE in 2020.
 Since decreases in control group consumption effectively serves to reduce the savings associated with the treatment group (because that change in consumption is associated with non-programmatic factors), it was important to look closely at the reduction.
 The study specifically wanted to confirm the trend was not specific to the “future” HES and HES-IE participants and was not, potentially, associated with these future participants taking early efficiency actions which would bias the evaluation’s ex post results.
 To test for this, the study repeated the billing analysis using a sample of general population customer with matched on their similarity to treatment group participant’s pre-program consumption.
 The alternative group also showed a decline in savings over time (shown in Figure 28) and did not produce a statistically significant difference in the billing analysis results.
+This counterintuitive that heating usage would decrease in 2020 when customers are, due to COVID-19, spending more time at home, the results is consistent with the Residential Building Use and Equipment Characterization study in neighboring Massachusetts.

-Figure 28: Average Normalized Annual Consumption of “Future” Participant and General Population Control Groups Customers
+Figure 28: Average Normalized Annual Natural Gas Consumption of “Future” Participant and General Population Control Groups Customers

-(Rolling average of the previous 12 months, HES)
+(Rolling average of the previous 12 months – CCF/year, HES)